 When I pulled out the bannetons from the fridge in the morning I could see the proof was moving along nicely.
 A quick “finger dent” test showed they were fully proofed and ready for baking.

-Crust: Shattered to the touch, brittle and flaky, this was the crust I have been striving for.
-Nice dark coloring where the score was placed, and a lighter color in the fissure.
-With some more practice on my shaping, I can improve here to create some more stretching and higher ears but the blistery skin and thin crispy crust was very welcome.
+Shattered to the touch, brittle and flaky, this was the crust I have been after.
+The crust has beautifully dark colores where I scored in, and a lighter color in the fissure.
+With some more practice on shaping, I can improve here to create some more stretching and higher ears, but the blistery skin and thin crispy crust were very welcome.